syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Font-Settings.md

 * [`FontSize`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_FontSize)  : Sets the font size for NumericUpDown’s text.

 * [`FontAttributes`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_FontAttribute) : Sets the style of NumericUpDown’s text.
-You can add below types of styles to it.
+You can add following types of styles to it.

     1. Bold: Sets the style of NumericUpDown’s text to bold.
     2. Italic: Sets the style of NumericUpDown’s text to italic.